 It may seem intuitive that creating community in your classroom is useful.
-Research bears this out and details the specific benefits of doing so: students who feel that your classroom is a welcoming place where they belong and have the support of peers and the teacher are more likely to learn more, persist in their studies, and report higher levels of satisfaction with their education overall.
+Research bears this out and details the specific benefits of doing so.
+Students who feel welcomed in your classroom and have the support of peers are more likely to:

-Creating community is thus not just a ‘feel good’ goal: when you are successful in creating your classroom community, your students are fixed on common academic goals.
-Their peers are seen as ‘academic friends’ whom they can trust to ask for help and offer support to as needed.
+Creating community has tangible benefits for learning.
+In a successful classroom community, your students share common academic goals.
+Students see their peers as ‘academic friends’ whom they can trust to ask for help and offer support to as needed.
 They will perceive the classroom as place that allows them to take risks and explore new ideas.
-And their confidence will grow because they are not alone against all odds, but rather accepted for who they are and what they bring to the table.
+Their confidence will grow because they feel accepted for who they are and what they bring to the table.

-This sense of belonging and confidence leads to a new ownership of their own learning: rather than learning to ‘please the teacher’ or ‘defer to the smart student’ or ‘to get an A’, they focus more squarely on what they are learning for themselves.
+This sense of belonging and confidence leads to a new ownership of their learning.
+Rather than learning to please the teacher or to get an A, they focus on what they are learning for themselves.
 Adopting such an attitude leads to a mindset that allows for life-long learning.
-In other words, the successful classroom community you create can affect the lives of your students beyond their academic studies.
+The community you create in your class can affect your students' lives beyond their time at VIU.

 How do I begin to create community in the classroom?